Risk Bounds For Distributional Regression: Theory

-This projection-based formulation allows us to define flexible estimators tailored to time-varying structural assumptions.
-In the remainder of this section, we focus on estimators of the form \eqref{eqn:estimator}, which are defined via minimization of the empirical \( \ell_2 \)-loss under convex constraints.
 Our next result provides an upper bound on the expected value of CRPS error.
 This is a consequence of a modified version of Theorem A.1 in \citet{guntuboyina2020adaptive}, see Theorem \ref{thm1} in the Appendix.

 \begin{theorem} Suppose that $(0,\ldots,0),(1,\ldots,1) \in K_t$, and

 and some fixed compact set $\Omega\subset \mathbb{R}$.
 Then, there exists a constant $C >0$ such that

 for every $\eta>1$ satisfying